-- the greater of (i) 10% of the deceased member's covered salary at time of death or (ii) \$50 monthly.
+- service but has not attained age 60, the annuity begins when the spouse is 50; otherwise the annuity begins at age 62.
+The spouse's annuity cannot be less than the greater of (i) 10% of the deceased member's covered salary at time of death or (ii) \$50 monthly.
 Under certain circumstances, a lump sum distribution may be made to the beneficiary(ies) of the deceased member. - (b) Each dependent child receives an annuity of the greater of (i) 10% of covered salary at the time of death or (ii) \$50 monthly; provided, that if there are 3 or more dependent children, each receives an annuity of an equal share of the greater of (i) 25% of covered salary at time of death or (ii) \$125 monthly.
-A child is dependent until the child's death, marriage, or attainment of age 18 (age 23 if the child is a full-time student). - (c) If there is neither a spouse nor a dependent child at the time of the member's death, each dependent parent receives an allowance of the greater of (i) 10% of covered salary or (ii) \$50 monthly. - (d) Survivor benefits based on both contributory and non-contributory service will be prorated between contributory benefits and non-contributory benefits.

-11. Lump Sum Death Benefit.
-Beneficiaries of deceased:

-- 1. Active Members or - 2.
-Retirees with 5 or more years of ATRS credited service are eligible to receive a lump sum death benefit of up to \$10,000 (\$6,667 for non-contributory service -benefit is prorated).
+A child is dependent until the child's death, marriage, or attainment of age 18 (age 23 if the child is a full-time student). - (c) If there is neither a spouse nor a dependent child at the time of the member's death, each dependent parent receives an allowance of the greater of (i) 10% of covered salary or (ii) \$50 monthly. - (d) Survivor benefits based on both contributory and non-contributory service will be prorated between contributory benefits and non-contributory benefits. - 11.
+Lump Sum Death Benefit.
+Beneficiaries of deceased active members or retirees with 5 or more years of ATRS credited service are eligible to receive a lump sum death benefit of up to \$10,000 (\$6,667 for non-contributory service-benefit is prorated).
 In addition, each dependent child of a deceased member with 5 or more years of ATRS credited service is eligible to receive a lump sum death benefit of \$10,000. - 12.
 Members' Contributions.
 Members contribute 6% of their salaries (by individual election, members who became members before July 1, 1971 could contribute on only the first \$7,800 of their annual salaries).
 If a member leaves service prior to becoming eligible to retire, the accumulated contributions are returned upon request.
 No interest is credited to a member's contributions for the first year of membership; after 1 year, interest credits are 6% annually.
 Effective July 1, 1993, a non-contributory plan was created and all new members including any former active members were automatically non-contributory members.
 By individual election, members could choose to contribute.
 The benefit accrual rate for non-contributory members is reduced.
 Effective 7/1/1999 the default choice for new members is contributory.
 All current members had until 7/1/2000 to make a final election.
 Effective July 1, 1997, all future member contributions are tax-deferred in accordance with §414(h) of the Internal Revenue Code of the United States.

-SUMMARY OF PROVISIONS JUNE 30, 2003 (CONTINUED)
+SUMMARY OF PROVISIONS JUNE 30, 2004 (CONTINUED)